 The Ash Center is pleased to announce the 124 winners of its 2015 Bright Idea program, an initiative to further highlight and promote creative government initiatives and partnerships so that government leaders, public servants, and other individuals can learn about noteworthy ideas and can adopt those initiatives that can work in their own communities.
 Winners hail from all levels of government—school districts; county, city, state, and federal agencies; as well as public-private partnerships.

-The Ash Center is pleased to announce a new Challenges to Democracy grant program providing financial support to HKS faculty at the Associate level.
-The purpose of the program is to support associate faculty at a critical juncture in their career while building a body of research that contributes to the Ash Center’s strategic priorities of strengthening democratic practices and enhancing institutional innovation in order to meet the profound challenges facing the world’s citizens.
+The Ash Center is pleased to announce a new Challenges to Democracy grant program providing financial support to HKS professors at the associate level.
+The purpose of the program is to support associate professors at a critical juncture in their career while building a body of research that contributes to the Ash Center’s strategic priorities of strengthening democratic practices and enhancing institutional innovation in order to meet the profound challenges facing the world’s citizens.

 Jay Rosengard, faculty director of the HKS Indonesia Program describes how Indonesia's new president, Joko Widodo, has the potential to be a transformational leader -- one with no connection to the country's previous military regime.